Goby56/wakes/README.md

 The mod is in early development and can therefore be lacking in some areas.
 It should not however crash but if it does please let me know!

 ![Colored wake](https://cdn.discordapp.com/attachments/308361398071590912/1125561979088670740/from_above.png)
 The image above is a demonstration of colored wakes and is currently the default appearance of wakes.
 If you want to achieve a similar effect as the project icon you can tinker around in the configs or download the first version of the mod.
-The image above is a demonstration of colored wakes and is currently the default appearance of wakes.
-If you want to achieve a similar effect as the project icon you can tinker around in the configs or download the first version of the mod.